The Concise Python Tutorial, Lesson 2: Flow control

 New jargon: a special value that's used to exit a loop like this is often called a sentry value.

-I just have to show you a few more tricks before we can get to a cool assignment.
+I just have to show you a few more tricks before we can get to a fun exercise.

 Augmented assignment operators are a nice convenience.
 Mathematical operators can be put before the